Overv/VulkanTutorial/03_Drawing_a_triangle/02_Graphics_pipeline_basics/03_Render_passes.md

 * `pInputAttachments`: Attachments that are read from a shader
 * `pResolveAttachments`: Attachments used for multisampling color attachments
-* `pDepthStencilAttachment`: Attachments for depth and stencil data
+* `pDepthStencilAttachment`: Attachment for depth and stencil data
 * `pPreserveAttachments`: Attachments that are not used by this subpass, but for which the data must be preserved